 3. A Naval Charge

 You might be eligible to apply for a charter directly if you are a currently enrolled member of the Australian Defense Force.
 Send us an email to find out if you qualify and how to apply.

 If you hold a certificate from a recognized organization in one of the practice areas listed below, that credential is equal to being chartered.
 Send us an email to learn how to obtain your Engineers Australia Chartered certification.

 - INCOSE CSEP or ESEP for systems engineering

 - AACEI CCP, PSP, EVP, or DRMP for cost engineering

 - AMC CSAM or CFAM for asset management

-We, at CDR writers in Australia, are here to assist you in each and every step of your pathway towards becoming a Chartered Engineer.
+We, CDR writers in Australia, are here to assist you in each and every step of your pathway towards becoming a Chartered Engineer in Australia.
 Feel free to contact us.